 David Gil started Bennington Potters in 1948.
 With his very first piece, Gil created a Vermont legacy, crafting beautiful and functional stoneware for everyday use.
 The Bennington store features many rooms of beautiful pottery, plus a nice selection of kitchenware, rugs, and furniture.
 Bennington Potters North is a smaller location in downtown Burlington.

-* 2022 update: Bennington Potters locations are temporarily closed, but online shopping is open.
+* 2023 updates: Bennington Potters locations are temporarily closed, but online shopping is open.

 81. Taste your way through local goodies at the Northeast Kingdom tasting center